allegheny-college-cmpsc-404-spring-2025/course-materials/README.md

 |Friday                    |10:00 - 11:00  |Alden Hall|
 |                          |15:00 - 16:30  |Alden Hall|

 To reserve a 15-minute slot during the above times, visit my office hours calendar [listed above](#important-resources).
+To allow others to have space on my calendar, I ask that you only reserve up to 30 minutes (2 slots) at a time unless otherwise indicated in conversation with me.

 ### Canonical course description